zuozhenggh/learning-library/data-management-library/security/data-safe/workshops/customertenancy/prerequisites-for-the-customer-tenancy.md

 Your tenancy administrator needs to set up an Oracle Data Safe environment for you before you can work through the labs in the Oracle Data Safe Workshop.
 After the environment is set up, you should have the following items:

 - An Oracle Cloud account in your tenancy.
-The account can be a native or federated user account.
-Both are supported in Oracle Data Safe.
-- A compartment in your tenancy created for or dedicated to you.
+- A compartment in your tenancy.
 During the labs, you create an Autonomous Database in the compartment and register it with Oracle Data Safe.
 By using your own compartment, the tenancy administrator can ensure that only you can access your database and save Oracle Data Safe resources to the compartment.
 In the labs, this compartment is referred to as "your compartment."
-- Oracle Data Safe enabled in a region of your tenancy.
+- An Oracle Data Safe service that you can access in a region of your tenancy.
-- Privileges to use all of the Oracle Data Safe features.
+- Privileges to use all of the Oracle Data Safe features, including User Assessment, Security Assessment, Activity Auditing, Data Discovery, and Data Masking.

-## **STEP 1** Request access to Oracle Data Safe in a region of your tenancy
+## **STEP 1** Request access to Oracle Data Safe

-- Send your email address to your tenancy administrator and request a user account in your tenancy.
+- Send your email address to your tenancy administrator and request a user account in your tenancy and access to Oracle Data Safe.

 - Send your tenancy administrator the instructions on how to set up an Oracle Data Safe environment for you.
 The instructions are [here](./set-up-oracle-data-safe-environment.md).